shadyadel90/Movies/README.md

   1. Network Layer: A simple request manager handles data fetching from the API.
   2. Image Caching: Extensions are used to download and cache images efficiently, without relying on external frameworks.
-  3. UIKit: The app is built using UIKit rather than SwiftUI.
+  3. UIKit: The app is built using UIKit.
-  4. MVVM & Domain-Driven Design: You’ve structured the app to be maintainable and reusable by using the MVVM pattern combined with Domain-Driven Design principles.
+  4. MVVM & Domain-Driven Design: the app is maintainable and reusable by using the MVVM pattern combined with Domain-Driven Design principles.
   5. Apple Libraries Only: No third-party dependencies—relying solely on Apple’s frameworks.
   6. Unit Tests: Unit tests have been implemented to ensure code reliability.
   7. Core Data: Used for offline caching to persist data when the app is offline.